mpm/resity/README.md

 container.write(data) # Passes data on to the Resity::Format object

-The underlying container file will only be opened (and locked) while beeing accessed through seek, read and write
+The underlying container file will be opened (and locked) while until the resity instance is running.

 ### Implementing custom formats